Measuring birational derived splinters: Introduction

 \subsection{Some consequences}

 Throughout the subsection, we work with schemes of finite type over a field $k$.
+Note that the results of this section require the existence of a resolution of singularities.
 In positive characteristic, it is not immediately clear whether the birational derived splinter property is preserved or reflected by fiber products or base change.
 Key tools commonly used in characteristic zero, such as Kov\'{a}cs' splitting criteria \cite{Kovacs:2000} or Grauert--Riemenschneider vanishing, are generally not available.
 This complicates studying these singularities in positive characteristic geometry.

-Yet, in the affine setting, the behavior of birational derived splinters under localizations, direct limits, and base change along \'{e}tale extensions has become better understood \cite{Lyu:2022}.
-Moreover, when the $k$-scheme is Cohen--Macaulay, being a birational derived splinter coincides with being pseudo-rational \cite{Lipman/Teissier:1981} (see e.g.\ \cite[Lemma 3.8]{Ma/McDonald/RG/Schwede:2025}), showing that in this case they are stalk local.
+Yet, in the affine setting, birational derived splinters behave well with respect to geometric operations, e.g.\ they are stable under localizations, direct limits, and base change along \'{e}tale extensions (see \cite{Lyu:2022}).
+Furthermore, when the scheme is Cohen--Macaulay, being a birational derived splinter coincides with being pseudorational \cite{Lipman/Teissier:1981}, showing that in this case they are stalk local (see \Cref{lem:pseudorational_bds_same}).
 However, being a birational derived splinter need not imply Cohen--Macaulayness, see \cite[Example 8.6]{Ma/Polstra:2025} and \cite[Remark 3.10]{Ma/McDonald/RG/Schwede:2025}.
 This makes studying birational derived splinters in the global setting a bit more complicated in the absence of Cohen--Macaulayness.
 We show that $\mu_{\operatorname{bds}}$, and hence generation for triangulated categories, can help clarify the picture.
 To start, we prove the following inequalities that describe the behavior of $\mu_{\operatorname{bds}}$ under these operations.

 \begin{theorem} [see \Cref{prop:independence_field,prop:submultiplicativity}] Let $k$ be perfect.
 Consider proper $k$-schemes $Y_1$ and $Y_2$ which admit resolutions of singularities.
-Then \begin{enumerate} \item $\mu_{\operatorname{bds}}(Y_1) \leq \mu_{\operatorname{bds}}(Y_1\times_k \operatorname{Spec}(L))$ for every field extension $L/k$, \item $\max\{\mu_{\operatorname{bds}}(Y_1),\mu_{\operatorname{bds}}(Y_2)\}\leq \mu_{\operatorname{bds}}(Y_1\times_k Y_2) \leq \mu_{\operatorname{bds}}(Y_1) \mu_{\operatorname{bds}}(Y_2)$. \end{enumerate} \end{theorem}
+Then \begin{enumerate} \item $\mu_{\operatorname{bds}}(Y_1) \geq \mu_{\operatorname{bds}}(Y_1\times_k \operatorname{Spec}(L))$ for every field extension $L/k$, \item $\max\{\mu_{\operatorname{bds}}(Y_1),\mu_{\operatorname{bds}}(Y_2)\}\leq \mu_{\operatorname{bds}}(Y_1\times_k Y_2) \leq \mu_{\operatorname{bds}}(Y_1) \mu_{\operatorname{bds}}(Y_2)$. \end{enumerate} \end{theorem}

 Thus, we have some clarity: